An introduction to contaminated land

 In April 2000, the government introduced new legislation for the identification and treatment of contaminated land.

-The aims of this legislation were to:
+The aims of this legislation are to:

 - reduce contaminated land risks to an acceptable level